Aegel5/StilettoSQL/README.md

 ```

 ## Data conversion
-`IStDataConverter` used for custom data conversions
+`IStDataConverter` used for custom data conversions.
+Useful for automatic conversion to/from json from raw `utf-8` data.
 ## Transactions
 `AutoTransaction` used for easy transactions
 ```csharp